elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Common Types of Trojans - RATs

 - _Remote Access Trojan (RAT):_ Allows attacker to take full control a computer
-  - Often disguised as a utility.
+  - Often disguised as a utility or incorporates itself into an existing program
-  - Social Engineering often used to gain access to a machine
+  - Social Engineering often used to gain access to a machine for installation of the RAT
-- The _Windows Support Scam_ is a social engineering attack
+- Ef.
+The _Windows Support Scam_ is a social engineering attack for RAT installation
-  - Users are fed a phony webpage, shown on the next slide.
+  - Users are served a phony webpage, shown on the next slide, often from some phishing attack
-  - After calling the number, they give scammers remote access to their computer
+  - After calling the number, victims give scammers remote access to their computer
-  - The scammers then install a RAT disguised and an anti-virus or other utility
+  - The scammers install a RAT disguised as an anti-virus or other utility
-  - The scammers now have free access to the infected machine
+  - The scammers have free access to the infected machine to perform other attacks

 ---